 When you come to a personal injury attorney with a potential claim, it helps to understand how a personal injury case works.
-As with any personal injury claim, the attorney will need to present evidence that the client was injured and that someone else was liable for damage.
+As with any personal injury claim, the attorney will need to present evidence that the client was injured and that someone else was liable for the damage.

 To prove injury, plaintiffs may present the following common types of evidence:

 Injuries that accompany these types of accidents may depend on these factors:

 Injuries may range from minor inconveniences to serious life-altering disabilities.
 Obviously, there is a wide range of injuries that a person can experience.
 While doctors may specialize in one type of injury, lawyers represent injured parties on the whole.
 Attorney Julie Johnson can handle a variety of claimants.
 Some examples follow.

 Pedestrians often suffer the following injuries.

 Proving that another party was at fault for your injury or the death of a loved one consists of presenting evidence from the scene as well as official records such as police reports and security camera footage (if available).
 Another valuable source of evidence can be obtained by working with expert witnesses and accident reconstructionists.